Component Design in a Headless CMS

 Why go with Headless CMS?

-Let’s take a typical use case against traditional CMS like WP or Drupal.
+Let’s take a typical use case against traditional CMS like WordPress or Drupal.
 Although the window for creating AMP (Accelerated Mobile Pages) theme is open to fair debate, it still needs to cover serious ground.

 Traditional CMS’es render web pages synchronously causing slower page response times.
 This heavily depends on how render blocking assets like CSS, JS, Images, Videos and number of DOM elements affect a page.
 Ideally they should render viewport content within 2-3 seconds.